However, all of these reward platforms have one limitation: your rewards don’t have any long-term benefits.

 This is incredibly exciting news, and bodes well for the future of Bumped.
 For now, sadly, you’re stuck relying on the waitlist.

-When you receive and invite, you can then sign up for a Bumped brokerage account.
+Once you create an account, you can then sign up for a Bumped brokerage account.

 Bumped Financial LLC is the entity behind your Bumped brokerage account and this is the only way to use the app.